ashendrickson/dfval/README.md

 **Notes:**
 * `compare()` first checks the x and y DataFrames to make sure both have all columns defined in the passed in key and quantity field(s).
 If one or more columns is missing in either DataFrame, a message prints ("column name check failed") and the comparison is not run. `exceptions` and `results` will be `None`.
-* `NaN` values in the quatity fields in the x and y datasets are converted to zero.
+* `NaN` values in the quantity fields in the x and y datasets are converted to zero.
 If this happens, a message is printed
 * `compare()` checks for duplicate keys and prints a message if duplicates are found.
 The comparison continues to run and creates results.
 However, the results may be be what is expected.
 It is better to handle duplicates in the key prior to using `compare()`.
 * The result of the record count check prints if the result is `FALSE`:
   * "Record counts for same, diff, and in one but not other DO NOT match"